amitopenwriteup/Cribl/cribl-otel.md

 **Checkpoint:**
 - `docker logs otelcol -f` should show detailed span/metric/log dumps from the `debug` exporter as traffic is sent.
 - check sources log section
+- Live Data tab shows your actual OTel pipeline events (traces/logs/metrics from telemetrygen) arriving as individual events, not batched.
 ---